timxiao1203/AssetBackedNote/README.md

 # Asset Backed Note

 A asset backed securitization note allows the holder to purchase co-ownership interests in a revolving pool of credit card receivables.
 To fund the acquisition of the interests in the revolving pool, the trust issued Asset-Backed Notes, in a number of different series.
 A share of future collections of credit charge receivables, to which the trust is entitled, is used to pay the interest and the principal of the notes.
+Accrued interest can be computed like https://finpricing.com/lib/FiBondAccrual.html)

 At this time the deal has entered its liquidation period, during which all allocable collections remaining after the payment of interest are used to repay the principal.
 For this reason, only the portion of the model relevant to the liquidation period